zkLinkProtocol/zklink-docs/docs/community.md

 # Community

-As an open and DAO-oriented protocol, zkLink applaud for any voice.
-Questions and feedback are more than welcomed and
+As an open and DAO-oriented community, zkLink applauds for any voice.
+Questions and feedback are more than welcomed, please do not hesitate to reach out via zkLink official social media.
+Join our community and share your ideas!

-If you have any questions and feedback.
-We'd love to hear your ideas for how we can make O3 Swap better.
-You can contact us via email or main social media.

-A. We welcome everyone with interest in zkLink / Layer2 Scaling / chain iinteroperability / ZK-Rollup to join our community.
-You can reach our to us via the following links:

 Web: https://zk.link/